furkan0412/project-callisto/README.md

 # Project Callisto

+You can visit the website in here: [Project Callisto](https://project-callisto.pages.dev/)

 This repository serves two purposes:
 - To support learning and practice in web development.
 - To create an independent archive inspired by the Stargate franchise.